 Let’s say your senior mother, who was always very energetic when you were younger, barely seems to want to get out of bed now.
 Maybe your senior father, who had a wide range of interests, can’t muster up the energy to follow his favorite hobbies.

 Yes, sometimes one’s age and health issues like alzheimer’s disease can cause these changes, but it could also be that your parent is depressed.

 Depression in older adults may be difficult to recognize because they may show different symptoms than younger people.National Institute on Aging

 For many older adults, the loss of independence is often a catalyst for the onset of depression and anxiety.
 Another loss many seniors experience is that of not having full control over making their own decisions – this can be extremely frustrating for most anyone.

 Here are some signs of depression in seniors:

-- Not maintaining personal hygiene
+- Not maintaining personal hygiene and daily tasks

 - Barely eating or not eating